It rained last night. Water covers the road, much of it.

 Mama is silent.
 For days she has been like that.

-Every time on our trip back home on a bus, mama pointed somewhere.
-Our grandparents lived there.
+Every time on our trip back home on a bus, mama pointed to where our grandparents lived.

 I asked her questions – How do grandpa and grandma look?
 Why we never see them?